pashford/zfswiki/wiki/Workflow/Commit.md

 # Commit the Changes

 In order for your changes to be merged into the ZFS on Linux project, you must first send the changes made in your *topic* branch to your *local* repository.
 This can be done with the ```git commit -sa```.
+If there are any new files, they will be reported as *untracked*, and they will not be created in the *local* repository.
+To add newly created files to the *local* repository, use the ```git add (file-name) ...``` command.

 The ```-s``` option adds a *signed off by* line to the commit.
 This *signed off by* line is an acceptence of the [License Terms][license] of the project.
 This is required for the ZFS on Linux project.